 Get to know the Discoverer, Founder, and Leader of Christian Science

 Does the Museum’s mission—to advance “the understanding of the life and work of Mary Baker Eddy, the Discoverer, Founder, and Leader of Christian Science”—speak to you?
-Longyear is currently seeking to fill a number of positions: facilities specialist, historic house site manager, finance and business assistant, and others.
+Longyear is currently seeking to fill a number of positions: deputy director, director of development, visitor services representative, historic house site manager, and others.
 We hope to hear from you!

 The household workers at Mary Baker Eddy’s final home at 400 Beacon Street in Chestnut Hill, Massachusetts, remembered climbing to the roof and peering at the heavens through a telescope mounted there.
 It had been a gift from Mrs. Eddy, a four-inch Alvan Clark model, one of the best telescopes of the day.
 “We all…